Our team

 Hari Reed - Policy and Advocacy Coordinator

-Hari coordinates the policy and advocacy work for a number of refugee and asylum organisations in the Thames Valley area.
-She is passionate about campaigning for refugee rights, and has previously volunteered for a range of refugee support initiatives in the UK, France and Belgium.
-Hari moved into the sector after completing a PhD at the University of Birmingham, where her research concerned the activist and grassroots voluntary response to the ‘refugee crisis’ in 2015-16.
+I coordinate the policy and advocacy work for a number of refugee and asylum organisations in the Thames Valley area.
+I am passionate about campaigning for refugee rights, and have previously volunteered for a range of refugee support initiatives in the UK, France and Belgium.
+I moved into the sector after completing a PhD at the University of Birmingham, where my research concerned the activist and grassroots voluntary response to the ‘refugee crisis’ in 2015-16.

 Hannah Underwood